- Leflunomide oral tablet is available as a generic drug and a brand-name drug. Brand name: Arava.

 If these effects are mild, they may go away within a few days or a couple of weeks.
 If they’re more severe or don’t go away, talk to your doctor or pharmacist.

 Call your doctor right away if you have serious side effects.
 Call 911 if your symptoms feel life-threatening or if you think you’re having a medical emergency.
 Serious side effects and their symptoms can include the following:

-- serious infections, including pneumonia, tuberculosis, and complications from infections
+- Serious infections, including pneumonia, tuberculosis, and complications from infections

-- serious skin disorder.
-Symptoms may include:
+- Serious skin disorder.
+Symptoms can include:

 - flu-like symptoms

 - painful red or purple rash

 - Low blood cell counts.
 Your doctor may monitor this through blood tests.